 The Julian Marshall Award

 Julian M. Marshall served as President of the Bryn Mawr Hound Show Association from 1983 through 1987, and as Honorary President from 1988 through 1999.
-After Mr. Marshall's death, his family inaugurated the award, which is presented at the Hound Show Association luncheon by Mr. Marshall's widow, Mrs. Tenny Marshall
+After Mr. Marshall's death, his family inaugurated the award, which is presented by a member of Mr. Marshall's family.

-A living individual is selected for this prestigeous annual honor based upon his or her lifetime contribution to hounds and hunting.
+A living individual is selected for this prestigious annual honor based upon his or her lifetime contribution to hounds and hunting.

 Past Recipients of the Award: